 CNN’s Wolf Blitzer Bigs Up Soul Train Awards Best Reggae Artist for 2010 “I come all the way from a place called Jamaica,” said Gyptian during his acceptance speech at this Wednesday’s taping of the Soul Train Awards in Atlanta.
 “From a far distance, very very far…” The singer rocked the top-celebrity crowd inside the Cobb Energy Performing Arts Center with his smash hit “Hold Yuh” and later collected the award for Best Reggae Artist.
 As he left the stage, he let them know: “This is just the beginning for Gyptian.”

-Just before catching a flight home to Jamaica, Gyppy took a moment to reason about his second award of the year (in October he won the MoBo Award (Music of British Origin) for Best Reggae Act):
+Just before catching a flight home to Jamaica, Gyppy took a moment to reason about his second award of the year (in October he won the MoBo Award (Music of Black Origin) for Best Reggae Act):

 CONGRATULATIONS GYPTIAN.
 HOW DID IT FEEL TO WIN LAST NIGHT?